Central concepts

 Most entities in the model can have identifiers and names.

 • Identifiers (some times called symbols) are short strings that identify the given entity.
-An example is gw_denitr.
+Examples are soil, water, and gw_denitr.
 These are used to refer to the entity inside the model (and also in mobipy).

 • Names are typically more descriptive, e.g. “Groundwater denitrification rate at 20 degrees Celsius”.
 These are often used to refer to the entity in contexts outside the model code, for instance in data files or in MobiView2.